 Secret Project Mayhem with Richard CrawfordWritten by Hive Life

 The idea began in 2009 at an abandoned warehouse in New York.
-Secret Theatre Director, Richard Crawford shares his insightful experiences with us and the hardships he’s faced for the past 13 years in his career, along with the heavy criticism he has received.
+Secret Theatre Director, Richard Crawford shares his insightful experiences with us, along with the heavy criticism he has received.

 For stage director and writer, Richard Crawford, there’s always constant pressure and expectation in every one of his productions, especially the adaptations.
 Initially starting his career as an actor, the Secret Theatre director has directed numerous stage shows across the world from Cirque du Soleil’s Dralion to Tim Burton’s Edward Scissorhands in New York.